donnemartin/data-science-ipython-notebooks/README.md

 The content developed by Donne Martin is distributed under the following license:

+*I am providing code and resources in this repository to you under an open source license.
+Because this is my personal repository, the license you receive to my code and resources is from me and not my employer (Facebook).*

     Copyright 2015 Donne Martin

     Licensed under the Apache License, Version 2.0 (the "License");